-12. For the purposes of this statement, senior management means 'chief officers' as defined within the Localism Act.
-This includes the Chief Executive and all senior

-- management posts on Joint National Council (JNC) Chief Officer Terms and Conditions of Employment.
-The posts falling within these definitions are set out in Table 2 of the Appendices, with details of their basic salary. - 13.
-Chart 1 shows the organisational chart of the job roles set out in Tables 1 and 2, which are linked through the use of common job titles and a number referencing system.
-Table 2 shows the grade, type of contract, salary, allowances, responsibilities, budget held and number of staff directed by the senior managers that are covered within the scope of this exercise. - 14.
+- 12. For the purposes of this statement, senior management means 'chief officers' as defined within the Localism Act.
+This includes the Chief Executive and all senior management posts on Joint National Council (JNC) Chief Officer Terms and Conditions of Employment.
+The posts falling within these definitions are set out in Appendix 4 (Table 2), with details of their basic salary. - 13.
+Appendix 2 (Chart 1) shows the organisational chart of the job roles set out in Appendix 3 (Table 1) and Appendix 4 (Table 2), which are linked through the use of common job titles and a number referencing system.
+Appendix 3 (Table 1) shows the grade, type of contract, salary, allowances, responsibilities, budget held and number of staff directed by the senior managers that are covered within the scope of this exercise. - 14.
 It is the policy of the Council to establish a salary for each Chief Officer post that is sufficient to attract and retain an employee with the appropriate knowledge, experience, skills and abilities that are needed, at that time, by the Council. - 15.
 The arrangements and factors considered in determining an individual's progression through the relevant grade pay scale are set out at the time of appointment, with the individual 'Chief Officer'.
 If a cost of living increase is awarded to JNC Chief Officers through national collective bargaining then it is fully applied at that time. - 16.
 Where the Council is unable to recruit chief officers, or there is a need for interim support to provide cover for a substantive chief officer post, the Council may, where necessary, consider engaging individuals under a 'contract for service' rather than making a temporary appointment.
 These individuals will be sourced through a relevant procurement process ensuring the Council is able to demonstrate the maximum value for money in securing the relevant service.
 In assessing such it should be noted that in respect of such engagements the Council is not required to make either pension or national insurance contributions for such individuals.
-The contractual arrangements for each of our Chief Officers are highlighted within Table 1.
+The contractual arrangements for each of our Chief Officers are highlighted within Appendix 3 (Table 1).